-Interview with Denisa Petrilaková, the chairman of the Czech Media Agency, about the journalistic event held by the All-China Journalists Association (ACJA) and the Western China International Communication Organization (WCICO)
+Interview with Denisa Petrilakova, President of the Czech Media Office, about the meeting with the Association of Chinese Journalists (ACJA ) and the Western China International Communication Organization (WCICO)

 A young, modest looking woman with an entrepreneurial spirit, lots of ideas and experience and, most importantly, a number of implementations.
 She recently visited China for the 2024 Belt and Road Journalists Forum: Expand the Path of Opportunities, Share a Bright Future, an international gathering of media leaders from around the world.
 We talked briefly about how she was impressed, what inspired her, and what she brought to the event herself in this interesting interview.